-I’ve worked in advertising & design for the last 12 years.
+I’ve worked in advertising & design for the last 13 years.
 To get in the door, I started as an associate account executive at Iris Worldwide (née Pepper Global) in Chicago to get in the agency door.
-Eventually I moved over the wall to our creative dept, went to ad school, then landed at Ogilvy & Mather.
+Eventually I moved over the wall to our creative dept, went to ad school, then landed at Ogilvy in Chicago.

-I spent five years at O&M learning from mentors like Joe Sciarrotta, Tereasa Surratt, and Donna Charlton-Perrin.
-I worked on print and digital and manifesto films and stunts and mobile activation and, well, everything.
+I spent five years at O&M learning from some talented mentors.
+Print, digital, mobile, social, manifesto films, stunts, mobile activations and, well, everything.
 Clients included SC Johnson (Glade, Pledge, Drano, Scrubbing Bubbles, Windex, Ziploc, Raid, OFF!), CDW, BP, Kimberly Clark (Huggies, Pull-Ups, GoodNites), Sanford (Sharpie, Expo, Prismacolor), Kraft, and Oscar Mayer.
 I was even the talent in a piece of CDW’s Christmas campaign playing an I.T. engineer who helped fix the North Pole’s server room.
 (Per my college transcript, my Communication major is mostly a theater degree disguised in more academic terms.)

 In 2013, I brought my design & advertising experience to the world of NYC tech startups where I spent three years as the creative director of Bytemark.
-We worked on innovative solutions for mobile ticketing—including steering high-level product design, innovation, user experience & interface design.
+I helped design innovative solutions for mobile ticketing—including steering high-level product design, innovation, UI/UX & interface design.